Computer Science

 CSC 372 Seminar: Applied Algorithms (4 Credits)

 Covers advanced data structures and algorithms with an emphasis on object-oriented implementation, comparative efficiency analysis and applications.
-A variety of algorithmic approaches will be discussed (divide-and-conquer, dynamic programming, greedy algorithms, graph traversal).
-We'll go beyond classical searching and sorting to graphs and networks and other applied problems, as well as a selection of NP-hard ones.
+A variety of algorithmic approaches are discussed (divide-and-conquer, dynamic programming, greedy algorithms, graph traversal).
+The course goes beyond classical searching and sorting to graphs and networks and other applied problems, as well as a selection of NP-hard ones.
 Designations: Theory, Programming.
-Prerequisites: CSC 110, CSC 210, MTH 153 and MTH 111 or equivalent.
+Prerequisites: CSC 110, CSC 210, MTH 153 and MTH 111, or equivalent.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {M}

 Fall, Spring, Variable